toolkit-for-ynab/toolkit-for-ynab/README.md

 - Show a total of the selected transactions in the account view.
 - Make the Move money dialog larger to make more of it fit on the screen at once.
 - Add a setting to make enter just save the transaction when adding transactions.
-- Show your your spending pacing mid-month to ensure you're on track to meet your budget.
+- Show your spending pacing mid-month to ensure you're on track to meet your budget.
+You can enable and disable this setting per budget column by clicking on the value.
+- Make negative numbers anywhere in the application have square corners so they stand out even more.

 All of these are configurable with options in the extension options page.